Royal Oaks Scholarship Golf Athlete Program

 Applicants are evaluated and compete on the above criteria for the limited number of Chick Evans Caddie Scholarships awarded annually.
 The Scholarship Committee will interview finalists and the final selection rests with the Committee.

-Congratulations to Zach Peros, Royal Oaks Caddy and 2017 Evans Scholarship Award Recipient.
+Congratulations to the following Royal Oaks caddies and recipients of the Evans Scholarship Award: